 Egyptian filmmaker Mohamed Diab began his journey in the industry after realizing that working in finance was not his path.
 He pursued his passion for screenwriting by moving to America and attending the New York Film Academy nearly seventeen years ago.
-Diab would eventually return to Egypt and make his directorial debut in 2010 with Cairo 678.
-His career then took shape as a run of independent films that specifically concerned pressing issues in Egypt, such as Clash which captures the fall of the 2011 political revolution.
-Now, Mohamed Diab and his long-time collaborator and wife Sarah Goher have struck gold in the Hollywood sphere for the very first with Marvel’s Moon Knight.
+Diab would eventually return to Egypt with his directorial debut Cairo 678 in 2010.
+His career then took shape as a run of independent films that specifically concerned pressing issues in Egypt, such as Clash which opened the “Un Certain Regarde” section at the 2016 Cannes Film Festival and captures the fall of the 2011 political revolution.
+His next film Amira would go on to win 3 awards at the 2021 Venice Film Festival.
+Now, Mohamed Diab and his long-time writer-producer partner and wife Sarah Goher have struck gold in the Hollywood sphere for the very first with Marvel Studios’ Moon Knight.

-The titular hero’s ties to Egyptian culture led Marvel Studios President Kevin Feige towards putting full trust in Diab and his fellow Arab creatives in order to bring the hustle and bustle of Egyptian locales such as Cairo to life.
-Diab has a vocal history of criticizing Hollywood’s stereotypical practices in portraying the middle east, even calling out Wonder Woman 1984‘s harmful depiction before Moon Knight premiered on Disney+.
+The titular hero’s ties to Egyptian culture led Marvel Studios President Kevin Feige towards putting full trust in Mohamed Diab and his fellow Arab creatives in order to bring the hustle and bustle of Egyptian locales like Cairo to life.
+Diab has a vocal history of criticizing Hollywood’s stereotypical practices in portraying the middle east, even calling out Wonder Woman 1984‘s harmful orientalism before Moon Knight premiered on Disney+.
 Thus, the pressure to deliver a genuine and thoughtful portrayal of Egyptian culture couldn’t have been heavier on this show.
-In the end, the loud and positive response from the MENA community online made it clear that Diab’s delicate work had paid off.
+In the end, the loud and positive response from the MENA community online made it clear that Diab’s delicate work as the lead director paid off.
 The fact that Moon Knight peaked in streaming numbers as the most-watched series in the world at the time of its release makes this an even more notable occasion for the culture.

-Following our exclusive sit-downs with Moon Knight star May Calamawy and head writer Jeremy Slater, we next dive into the cultural significance of the series with director Mohamed Diab himself.
-We tackle everything from how much creative freedom he was given by Marvel to his role in giving back to the Egyptian community.
+Following our exclusive sit-downs with Moon Knight star May Calamawy and head writer Jeremy Slater, we next dive into the cultural significance of the series with executive producer and director Mohamed Diab himself, who helmed four out of the six total episodes with Aaron Moorhead & Justin Benson coming in to direct the other two.
+We tackle everything from how much creative freedom he was given by Marvel Studios to how he cast the perfect Marc Spector/Steven Grant to his role in giving back to the Egyptian community.
 With Moon Knight’s future in the Marvel Cinematic Universe currently up in the air, Diab also shares his hopes for where the character goes next, not counting out the Scarlet Scarab of course.

 Spoilers for Moon Knight follow!